 IGR encourages undergraduate and graduate students to become involved in the growing and important field of intergroup dialogue research.
 There are multiple ways in which students can engage in this exciting field of study.
 Students work on research with staff and faculty members, they come through the Undergraduate Research Opportunity Program (UROP), and they can propose their own projects in their areas of interest related to intergroup dialogue and social justice pedagogy.

 Undergraduate and Graduate students have many opportunities to get involved in IGR research projects.
 Students can examine the projects below to see what kind of research is going on and contact the staff/faculty conducting the projects.
 Students can also initiate their own research projects with support from staff/faculty.

-If you see a project here you like, or you have an idea, contact Adrienne Desseladessel@umich.edu to get involved!
+Take a look at our past projects here and if you have an idea, contact us at IGR.email@example.com to get involved!

 IGR employs a collaborative, interdisciplinary model of research, whereby staff, faculty and students from multiple disciplines work together to examine research questions related to intergroup dialogue.
 Furthermore, student engagement in research is a priority for IGR, and students are provided with the opportunity to explore and develop their own research questions, data collection methods, and design.
 IGR is currently collaborating with other universities nationally to document common and unique effects of intergroup dialogues on different campuses.